What is VOIP software?

 Scalability

 Depending on your internet speeds and bandwidth capabilities, the call volume that VoIP phones can handle scales quickly.
-In contrast to landline telephones that would need each new number hard-wired into the building, VoIP systems can scale to new computers or hard phones where agents can field calls and use call forwarding to get them to the right person.
+In contrast to landline telephones that would need each new number hard-wired into the building, VoIP software can scale to new computers or hard phones where agents can field calls and use call forwarding to get them to the right person.

 And because VOIP systems are digital, you can do a lot more with them than you can a traditional PSTN, including video calling, call barging, and online fax.
 Additionally, automatic call distribution features make it easier for teams to handle a large volume of calls by automatically assigning incoming calls to available agents that have the appropriate specialty for the caller’s needs.